 Are you in a church that believes for the impossible?
 Is your church a Bible believing, grace filled and Holy Spirit led church?
 Does your church elevate the Word of God above natural circumstances?

 If the meaning of Bethesda is House of Mercy, then that feeling of compassion and forgiveness needs to be tangible.

 How do you feel when we leave a Church service?
 Do you feel condemned or not quite good enough?
 Or do you feel encouraged and motivated to keep on believing for that miracle?

-“You will go out in joy and be led forth in peace; the mountains and hills will burst into song before you, and all the trees of the field will clap their hands.
-Instead of the thornbush will grow the juniper, and instead of briers the myrtle will grow.”
+“You will go out in joy and be led forth in peace; the mountains and hills will burst into song before you, and all the trees of the field will clap their hands.”
 Is 55: 12-13